 In the Town of Golden, ReDi grants fund projects that are identified as priorities within the Town of Golden and the communities and rural areas of the Columbia Shuswap Regional District Electoral Area A (Area A).

-ReDi Grant Pre-Application Worksheet This worksheet is an optional tool for preparing your application entries and/or collaborating with others involved in your project.
+ReDi Grant Pre-Application Worksheet (COMING SOON) This worksheet is an optional tool for preparing your application entries and/or collaborating with others involved in your project.
 This worksheet will not be accepted as your application to the Program.
 You must apply using the online application form.

 Get started, and create your online account in order to view and complete the online application form.